NYC Kitchen Renovation

-Buildings can also insist on separate elevators and a whole host of other regulations to protect the building from the disturbance of construction.
+Buildings can also insist that construction crews use separate elevators and follow a whole host of other regulations to protect the building from the disturbance of construction.

 So renovations can take longer in Manhattan apartments and you know what they say… time = money.

 Often when you open up walls, you have to update old electrical and plumbing lines to conform to modern building codes.
 This is usually laid out in your building’s renovation rules and sometimes, they are city mandated.